 The following shops, services and boutiques are located on the Lobby and Avenues levels of the Toronto hotel:

-- Elizabeth Milan Hotel Spa - Avenues level
+- The Spa by Merle Norman - Avenues level

 - Fairmont Store - Lobby level

 - Great Canadian News Company - Avenues level